slatedocs/slate/source/includes/http_api/_chats.md

 ## Chat participations

-Each user or visitor who have sent at least one message to the chat is added as a "participant" to the chat.
+The visitor as well as each user who have sent at least one message to the chat is added as a "participant" to the chat.
 This is represented as a "participation" resource:

 Attribute | Format | Editable | Description
 :---------|:-------|:--------|------------